Kris-Kuiper/Nerms/README.md

 ```

 ###### \**Important note*\*
-If an entity is expired it will raise the "expire" event, but also the "destroy" event because of the fact that when an Entity is expired, it will also be destroyed.
+If an entity is expired it will raise the "expire" event, but also the "destroy" event because of the fact that when an entity is expired, it will also be destroyed.

 ##### Off event
 When you no longer want to listen to an specific event, you can use the "off" function: